gyoridavid/ai_agents_az/episode_24/README.md

-# Episode 24: generate images with Qwen Image, Flux.1 [dev] and Flex.1 Schnell with modal.com and Cloudflare Workers AI
+# Episode 24: generate images with Qwen Image, Flux.1 [dev] and Flux.1 Schnell with modal.com and Cloudflare Workers AI

-In this video, we show you how to use Modal’s serverless GPU infrastructure with n8n to do image generation with Flux Kontext Dev for free.
+In this video, we show you how to generate almost 30,000 AI images per month (or 1K per day) completely free for your automations.
+We use Cloudflare Workers AI to generate images using Flux Schnell, and [Modal.com](http://Modal.com) to generate images with Flux.1 [dev] and Qwen Image.

 <table>
   <tr>